swataswayam-14/Super-80-DSA/OOPS_Practice/Test_ii/Questions.md

 }
 ```
 How do you resolve this default method conflict?
 Why does Java not allow multiple inheritance with classes but allows it with interfaces?

+5. Covariant Return Types
+Q: What are covariant return types in Java?
+Show an example where overriding a method changes the return type to a more specific type, and explain why it is legal.